AzizaTaboubi/AzizaTaboubi/README.md

 ### <div align="center">I'm Aziza Taboubi a mobile developer 👨‍💻 🚀</div>

 ## 🚀 About Me
-I'm a Computer Science Engineer student at Esprit in Tunisia.
-I'm 24 years old and i'm passionate about the world of developing and coding.
+I'm a freshly graduated Computer Science Engineer currently based in Tunisia.
+I'm 26 years old and i'm passionate about the world of developing and coding.

-- 🔭 I’m currently studying computer engineering at ESPRIT, Tunisia.
+- 🔭 I stduied computer engineering at ESPRIT, Tunisia.

-- 🌱 I’m currently learning how to create mobile apps with unity
+- 🌱 I’m currently learning NextJS

 - ❓ Ask me about anything related to mobile developement